 Harriman is a somewhat small city located in the state of Tennessee.
 With a population of 6,224 people and three constituent neighborhoods, Harriman is the 100th largest community in Tennessee.

 Harriman is a somewhat ethnically-diverse city.
 The people who call Harriman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harriman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harriman include German, English, Scots-Irish, and Dutch.
+Important ancestries of people in Harriman include German, English, Scots-Irish, and Italian.

 The most common language spoken in Harriman is English.
 Other important languages spoken here include Pacific Island languages and Spanish.